OwethuSotomela/words-widget/readMe.md

 * and show how many words are in the sentence.

 Select a decent color sceme for your widget from coolors.

+Hide & highlight

+* There should be an option to hide all words shorter than 5 characters.
+Use a checkbox.
+* Highlight the longest word/s in the sentence.